silksil/personalLearnings/productivity.md

 “to sustain these true moments of insight one has to be highly disciplined, lead a disciplined life,”

 The only person you can control is you.
 So focus on making yourself who you want to be:

+### 1. Be clear on how you work (part 2)
+Being clear on how you work to 1.) **reduce the amount of tempetation** to shifts into reward-seeking mode and to 2.) **preserve mental energy** for work itself.
+As suggested by Cal Newport, this includes:
+* Where you’ll will work and for how long.
+* How you’ll work once you start to work.
+* How you’ll support your work (tools, checklists, food, notebooks)